Mexican Hat, UT Property Crime Rates and Non-Violent Crime Maps

 USA: $136

-The Cost of Crime per resident in Mexican Hat is $307 per year, which is $171 more than the national average and $180 more than Utah's state average.
-Below we compare cities similar to Mexican Hat:
+Property crime costs $307 per resident each year in Mexican Hat, which is $171 more than the national average and $180 more than Utah's state average.
+The comparison below uses cities similar to Mexican Hat:

 • In South Salt Lake, UT, crime costs $354 per person, which is $47 more than in Mexican Hat.